NCAR/DART/guide/advice-for-new-collaborators.rst

 Salinity, etc.  Each value in a model state must be associated with a defined quantity.

-What Observations are you intending to assimilate?
+What observations are you intending to assimilate?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Any observation you intend to assimilate requires a method to